standardgalactic/third-brain/_Notes/Equity asset class.md

 ### Choose a product where exit is cheap and easy
 - **Portability**: You should be able to port your money to a better fund manager for a very tiny cost if you are unhappy with the existing one.

+## How to invest in managed funds
+- Learn more about the funds in the market
+- Read through Mint50.
+- Go through Value Research data and Morningstar ratings.

 ## Sources
 - [[Let's Talk Money - Highlights]]